tslocum/bgammon/PROTOCOL.md

   - Aliases: `d`

 - `resign`
-  - Decline double offer and resign game.
+  - Resign game.
+Resigning when a double is offered will decline the offer.

 - `roll`
   - Roll dice.